-The majority of our funds offer two share classes for private investors.
+The majority of our funds offer three share classes for private investors.
 This means you can choose the best share class for your investment needs.

 - Sterling Class A Shares carry no entry charge and no exit charge.
 Please note that an ongoing charge will apply.
 The ongoing charge includes direct costs to the fund, such as the annual management charge, custodian charge and administration fee.
 For property funds, the specific costs of investing in property will also be included.
 For information on all of our charges, please refer to our Fund Charges page.